uggedal/playbooks/README.md

 Inventory
 ---------

-The inventory hosts file and variables are kept private.
-To use these playbooks you'll need to create your own hosts file and provide the following variables before you can run `ansible-playbook` with:
+Inventory hosts file and variables are kept private.
+To use these playbooks you'll need to create your own hosts file before you can run `ansible-playbook` with:

 ```sh
 ansible-playbook -i ../private-inventory/hosts site.yml
 ```

+By creating `group_vars` and `host_vars` files relative to the hosts file you can provide the following variables:

 ### pacman